navyakoppana/westside/README.md

 # React + Vite
+This project is built using Vite 6.0.5 version development tool.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.